 A visit to the Hebrides can be a surreal experience.
 For the typical tourist, such an adventure might begin in Glasgow or Edinburgh.
 These days, both of these ancient cities are vibrant, dynamic and full of everything associated with modern life.
 Once you leave the urban sprawl and hit the winding roads of Scotland's west coast however, a sense begins to creep in that you might be heading somewhere altogether quite different.
 After a ferry ride, you are transported to a wild landscape consisting of rugged coastline, swooping crags and rough seas, all whipped up by briny, salted air.
 Whilst the Hebrides can seem unforgiving, there's an innate beauty to the harshness of the conditions.
 What's more, once in a while the skies relent, the wind dies down and the seas calm.
 If you're lucky enough, you might catch a glimpse of some of the most breathtaking views that Scotland or indeed anywhere in the world can offer.

 The Isle of Raasay nestles between the Isle of Skye and the Scottish mainland.
-Roughly the size and shape of Manhattan, less than 200 people call the Raasay home.
+Roughly the size and shape of Manhattan, less than 200 people call the Isle of Raasay home.
 Yet just like with many of the surrounding islands, there is an intimate connection between the population, the landscape and the art of making whisky.
 As demand for the water of life soars both at home and abroad, ancient isles such as Raasay are looking to their heritage and seeking to resurrect the whisky making tradition on their shores.

 The First (Legal) Distillery on the Isle of Raasay